About Michael Tymn

 Having devoted much time to the study of psychical research over the past two decades, Mike has found strong evidence for the survival of consciousness and a more intelligent afterlife than that provided by orthodox religion.
 He says he is impelled to bring this evidence to the attention of others, especially those in despair.

-A former nationally-ranked distance runner, Mike writes monthly columns for two national running magazines.
-He is a native of Alameda, California, and now lives in Kailua, Hawaii, with his wife Gina.
+A former nationally-ranked distance runner, Mike is a native of Alameda, California and now lives in Kailua, Hawaii with his wife Gina.